Skip to main content

 • Lambda Log Forwarder.
 Configure a collection of Amazon CloudWatch Logs using our AWS Lambda function using a Sumo Logic provided CloudFormation template, as described in Amazon CloudWatch Logs or configure collection without using CloudFormation, see Collect Amazon CloudWatch Logs using a Lambda Function.

-• While configuring the CloudWatch log source, following fields can be added in the source:
+• While configuring the CloudWatch log source, the following fields can be added in the source:

 • Add an account field and assign it a value which is a friendly name/alias to your AWS account from which you are collecting logs.
 Logs can be queried via the account field.